-'To help overcome range anxiety, local councils can set up rapid charging infrastructure in authorityowned car parks, leisure centres and other facilities'.
-This is exactly what Lancaster City Council are doing.

-Across the District a number of EVCP's, of different types, have been installed within car parks owned by the Council.
-Table X sets out the details, and the map here identifies the locations of each of the Council installed EVCP's.
-The Council recognise that in order to secure confidence in the shift from petrol and diesel cars to those fuelled by electricity, the necessary infrastructure needs to be installed, of the right type and in the right place to facilitate this shift.
-Whilst it is anticipated that the majority of EV charging will take place at home (for a number of reasons such as cost and convenience), this will not account for all charging needs and so EVCP's are not just needed at the home, but also where people work and visit.

-The Council is continually exploring where new EVCP's could be installed.
-Further information on the EVCP's that have already been installed by Lancaster City Council can be found here: Electric vehicle charging points - Lancaster City Council
+- 3.37 'To help overcome range anxiety, local councils can set up rapid charging infrastructure in authority-owned car parks, leisure centres and other facilities31'.
+This is exactly what Lancaster City Council are doing. - 3.38 Across the District a number of EVCP's, of different types, have been installed within car parks owned by the Council.
+Table 3 below sets out the details, and identifies the locations of each of the Council installed EVCP's.
+The Council recognises that it has a key role to play in leading the way to secure confidence in the shift from petrol and diesel cars to those fuelled by electricity, by ensuring the necessary infrastructure is installed, of the right type and in the right place to facilitate this shift.
+Whilst it is anticipated that the majority of EV charging will take place at home (for a number of reasons such as cost and convenience), this will not account for all charging needs and so EVCP's are not just needed at the home, but also where people work and visit. - 3.39 The Council is continually exploring where new EVCP's could be installed.
+Further information on the EVCP's that have already been installed by Lancaster City Council can be found here: Electric vehicle charging points Lancaster City Council